Taewan-P/spam_message_detector/README.md

 The most common word "[Web발신]" is more common in regular ham messages.
 Well this is because the data I have for ham messages are way more than spam messages, and that phrase will be always in front of your message when you send a message via internet.
-Well, I decided to use the sixth most common word in spam messages : ```"PW" - meaning password.```
+Well, I decided to use the sixth most common word instead of  "[Web발신]" : ```"PW" - meaning password.```